CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance/module_advanced_enterprise_general.md

 #### What is `Continuous Delivery`?

-`Continuous Delivery (CD)` is the practice of keeping codebase in a deployable state and releasing changes to users safely and quickly through automated deployments.
+`Continuous Delivery (CD)` is the practice of `keeping codebase in a deployable state` and releasing changes to users safely and quickly through automated deployments.

 #### What is `Continuous Deployment`?

-`Continuous Deployment` is an extension of Continuous Delivery where every change that passes all stages of the production pipeline is released to the users automatically, with no human intervention.
+`Continuous Deployment` is an extension of Continuous Delivery where every change that passes all stages of the production pipeline is `released to the users automatically`, with no human intervention.

 #### What is `DevOps`?